Dutch People's Union

 The Dutch People's Union (Nederlandse Volks-Unie, /nl/, NVU) is a Dutch far-right political party.
 The party espouses ethnic nationalism, advocates for the preservation of "Germanic Christian culture" in the Netherlands, and is a proponent of a Greater Netherlands.

-According to the General Intelligence and Security Service, the NVU attracts traditional anti-Semitic neo-Nazis and aims to establish a one-party state in the Netherlands, in imitation of the Nazi Party.
+According to the General Intelligence and Security Service, the NVU attracts traditional antisemitic neo-Nazis and aims to establish a one-party state in the Netherlands, in imitation of the Nazi Party.
 In the 2000s, the party was said to organize almost all right-wing extremist public demonstrations in the country.

 History

 Founding years (1971–1973)

 The Dutch People's Union (NVU) was founded as a political party on 27 May 1971 by Guus Looy, with as key purpose to rehabilitate convicted war criminals of World War II in the Netherlands.
 In 1973, the Belgian Roeland Raes, vice chairman of the Flemish secessionist political party Vlaams Blok, also became vice chairman of the NVU—reflecting the desire of both parties to unify the Dutch and Flemish political scenes.